-We recently hear about a bug in the new Google Home Mini that was causing audio to be recorded and uploaded to Google’s servers.
+We recently heard about a bug in the new Google Home Mini that was causing audio to be recorded and uploaded to Google’s servers without the user’s knowledge or consent.
+This issue raised significant privacy concerns among users and tech enthusiasts alike.

-Google released an update and disabled the top touch function on the device whilst they worked on a fix.
-The company has now decided to permanently disable this feature.
+Google responded promptly by releasing an update that temporarily disabled the top touch function on the device while they worked on a more permanent fix.
+After further investigation and consideration, the company has now decided to permanently disable this feature.
 You can see a statement from Google about the issue below.

 We have made the decision to permanently remove all top touch functionality on the Google Home Mini.
 As before, the best way to control and activate Google Home Mini is through voice, by saying ‘Ok Google’ or ‘Hey Google,’ which is already how most people engage with our Google Home products.
 You can still adjust the volume by using the touch control on the side of the device.”